Use subsampling to calculate confidence intervals and standard errors for VIMP (variable importance). Applies to all families.

 Using a previously trained forest, subsamples the data and constructs subsampled forests to estimate standard errors and confidence intervals for VIMP (Ishwaran and Lu, 2019).
 If bootstrapping is requested, a double bootstrap is applied in place of subsampling.
 The option performance="TRUE" constructs standard errors and confidence regions for the error rate (OOB performance) of the trained forest.
 Options joint and xvar.names can be used to obtain joint VIMP for all or some variables.

 If the trained forest does not have VIMP values, the algorithm first needs to calculate VIMP.
 Therefore, if the user plans to make repeated calls to subsample, it is advisable to include VIMP in the original grow call.
 Also, by calling VIMP in the original call, the type of importance used and other related parameters are set by values used in the original call which can eliminate confusion about what parameters are being used in the subsampled forests.
+For example, the default importance used is not permutation importance.
 Thus, it is generally advised to call VIMP in the original call.

 Subsampled forests are calculated using the same tuning parameters as the original forest.
 While a sophisticated algorithm is utilized to acquire as many of these parameters as possible, keep in mind there are some conditions where this will fail: for example there are certain settings where the user has specified non-standard sampling in the grow forest.